 * The submission provided a preprint of the publication.
 The citation was updated during the evaluation to reflect the published version.

-The key features of each of these studies as presented in the submission are summarised in .
+The key features of each of these studies as presented in the submission are summarised in Table 6.
 Studies are grouped by design and main intervention.

 None of the studies presented was a randomised, controlled trial.
 Observational, non-randomised studies are inherently subject to potential bias.
 At the time of TGA registration, efficacy was inferred using immunobridging studies that compared the immune response elicited by raxtozinameran to that of the original BNT162b2 vaccine, based on an implicit assumption that immune response is a valid surrogate for efficacy.
 The ESC noted that, given the clinical urgency for updated COVID-19 vaccines as new variants circulate, immunobridging studies have been used globally (including by ATAGI) in conjunction with local epidemiology data to make recommendations regarding the use of COVID-19 vaccines.
 The assumption that immune response is a valid surrogate for efficacy was not assessed in the submission however the ESC considered that, in the proposed context of an ongoing vaccination program for COVID-19, it was likely to be a reasonable assumption, although it would increase uncertainty in relation to the estimated benefits of vaccination in the economic model.